hanslhansl/cpptkinter/README.md

 func({ .foo = 2, .baz = "bla" }); // some arguments with keywords
 func({ 2, "bla" }); // some arguments without keywords
 ```
 _Cpptkinter_ makes use of this technique for widget constructors and many widget methods.
+Because these these functions are templated on the _cnf_ struct it is possible to pass any struct as argument (as long as it is an (aggregate)[https://en.cppreference.com/w/cpp/language/aggregate_initialization]).
-The _cnf_ structs have the same name as the function they are meant for and are located in `namespace cpptkinter::cnfs`.
+The _cnf_ structs usually have the same name as the function they are meant for and are located in `namespace cpptkinter::cnfs`.
 ### reference counting
 _Python_ objects are reference counted: They get destroyed once no reference remains.
 Reference cycles are (in theory) broken by the garbage collector.